 - Stop smoking.
 Smoking reduces the blood flow in all parts of your body.

 - Make regular appointments with a podiatrist.
 Even if you are not having any of the problems we have mentioned, a good foot doc can make sure you don’t get any.
 You should see your podiatrist every two to three months.

-If you live in the tri-state Pennsylvania area, come see the caring team at Healthmark Foot and Ankle Associates.
 We can monitor your condition, keeping you safe from the many foot problems associated with diabetes.
 We have three exceptional board-certified podiatrists and two convenient locations.
 Call us today to protect your feet.